ExhaustEngine/hometime-reservation-api/README.md

 ## Adding a payload structure

-Currently there are two payload structures provided in the test.
+Currently there are two payload structures provided in the Take Home Challenge.

-To add a third payload structure, we just need to look for the file `services/parser.rb` and add a payload constant to map out the values of the payload vs the attributes of our models.
+To add a third payload structure, we just need to look for the file `services/parser.rb` and add a payload constant to map out the properties of the payload vs the attributes of our models.

 e.g. sample payload:
 ```